An extension of the Cheeger-M\"uller theorem for a cone: Duality theorems for intersection R torsion of pseudomanifolds with smooth boundary

 \section{Duality theorems for intersection R torsion of pseudomanifolds with smooth boundary}

 We give in this section some duality theorems for the intersection torsion of a pseudomanifold with smooth boundary that extend the duality theorems of A. Dar \cite{Dar1} for the boundary less case.
-First, we need a lemma for the $L^2$ harmonics form on a cone in even dimension.
-The proof is analogous to the proof of the similar result given in Lemma 3.5 of \cite{HS2}, and will be omitted.
-Then, we give some formulas for the torsion, that we use to prove the final duality results.
+First, we need a lemma for the $L^2$ harmonics form on the suspension and on the cone.
+Due to the independent interest of these results, we give them also for the case of an even dimensional section.
+We present an explicit proof for the suspension.
+The proof for the cone is similar, and in the odd dimensional case was given in Lemma 3.5 of \cite{HS2}.
+Next, we give some formulas for the torsion, that we use to prove the final duality results.